Optimal design for linear models via gradient flow: Gradient flow for linearized EIT design

-The gradient direction field of D-optimal design is shown in in \cref{fig: D velocity field}.
-The gradient magnitude heatmap (left figure) shows particles concentrated in the diagonal area.
-The gradient field (right figure) shows that along a thin stripe of diagonal, the direction also tends to point along the diagonal, while outside the stripe, the gradient orientations are rather scattered.
+The gradient information of D-optimal design is shown in Figure~\ref{fig: D velocity field}.
+The gradient magnitude heatmap shows particles are the most active in the diagonal area.

-Results for \cref{alg: particle flow}, using flow simulation time step $\dd t = 2*10^{-7}$ and $T = 1000$ iterations, are shown in \cref{fig: D evolution}. \cref{fig: D evolution}(a) shows that an initial uniform distribution of $\rho$ maintains uniformity during execution of \cref{alg: particle flow}.
-While we cannot see much dissimilarity in the particle density map, the objective function increases steadily throughout execution of \cref{alg: particle flow}.
-In \cref{fig: D evolution}(b), for the Fedorov0-method initialization, we see again that the intial and final distributions are fairly similar in character, While again the D objective increases steadily.
-Interestingly, the objective function $F^A$ decreases steadily during execution for the first initialization, but not the second.
+Results for Algorithm~\ref{alg: particle flow}, using flow simulation time step $\dd t = 10^{-6}$, are shown in Figure~\ref{fig: D evolution}.
+(A) shows that an initially uniform distribution of $\rho$ largely remains uniform during Algorithm~\ref{alg: particle flow}, developing only thin concentration by the end at $T = 10^5$ steps.
+Meanwhile, the D-optimal value in the right-most panel demonstrates a significant improvement in the conditioning of the data matrix, highlighting the advantage of the OED particle gradient flow at this sensitive local optimum.
+In Figure~\ref{fig: D evolution} (B), for the Fedorov-method initialization, we see again that the initial and final distributions are fairly similar in character, while again the D objective increases steadily showing the functionality of design.
+This contrasting phenomenon further confirms the sensitivity of the EIT inverse problem, where conditioning can remain fragile even after a visually satisfactory design is obtained via the quasi-optimal Fedorov method.
+At the same time, it corroborates the value of our proposed gradient flow approach, which rigorously drives the design toward optimality, improving conditioning and supporting robust data acquisition.
+Interestingly, the A-optimal objective function $F^A$ decreases steadily during execution for the first initialization, but not the second.
+On both optimality criteria, the diagonally concentrated configuration (B) achieves better quantitative results than uniform distribution (A).
+Hence, for EIT medium with homogeneity, we recommend placing the source and detector in alignment with each other.

+To conclude, we investigated A- and D-optimal continuous designs for the EIT model under varying data homogeneities using the particle gradient flow Algorithm~\ref{alg: particle flow}.
+A key finding is that the resulting OED is highly sensitive to initialization.
+Effective initializations can be obtained from prior physical knowledge of the model (see Figure~\ref{fig: A inhomo} (B)), or partial runs of classical quasi-optimal design methods, as in Figure~\ref{fig: D evolution} (B).
+Alternatively, uniform initialization over the design space can be used, though it may provide only a coarse indication of measure concentration, as illustrated in Figure~\ref{fig: A inhomo} (A).